richardharrington/draw/README.md

 ## Origin

 This project came out of an assignment in the November 2011 Advanced Javascript class taught by Pedro Ha at NYU SCPS.
 Pedro had created a basic version of the app, and our assignment was to add the API search functionality and also to significantly refactor the code.
-His original version can be found in the folder "original-files."
-That code should in no way reflect on his abilities -- it is in a deliberately half-finished state, so that the students could fix it up.
+His original concise and elegant version can be found in the folder "original-files."
+Our job as students (along with adding search functionality) was to organize it so that it was more scalable.
+I have also added a few minor enhancements and features (like the 'clear canvas' button).

 ## License

 Licenses for Pedro Ha's original version of this app and also for excanvas.js (by Google) can be found in the appropriate folders (see Origin above).
-The rest is:
+All subsequent work is:

 (MIT License)